 Debt securities are classified and measured as fair value through other comprehensive income ("FVOCI") financial instruments as the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest ("SPPI") and the financial assets are held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
 Debt securities are recognized initially at fair value plus directly attributable transaction costs and are subsequently presented in the Consolidated Statements of Financial Position at fair value.
 Unrealized gains and losses on FVOCI debt securities are recorded in other comprehensive income ("OCI") except for unrealized gains or losses attributable to foreign currency translation, which are included in income.
 When FVOCI debt securities are sold, the unrealized gains or losses are transferred from accumulated other comprehensive income ("AOCI") to the Consolidated Statements of Income.
-As at December 31, 2024, the total pre-tax unrealized loss recorded in AOCI related to FVOCI debt securities was \$1 million (December 31, 2023 - \$1 million).
-The cumulative realized gains arising from the sale of FVOCI debt securities for the three months ended December 31, 2024, was nil and for the twelve months ended December 31, 2024, was nil (three months ended December 31, 2023 - nil and twelve months ended December 31, 2023 - nil).
+As at March 31, 2025, the total pre-tax unrealized gain recorded in AOCI related to FVOCI debt securities was \$1 million (December 31, 2024 - unrealized loss of \$1 million).
+The cumulative realized gains arising from the sale of FVOCI debt securities for the three months ended March 31, 2025, was nil (three months ended March 31, 2024 - nil).

 Debt securities measured as FVOCI are subject to the impairment of financial assets requirements of IFRS 9.
 The expected credit losses ("ECL") allowance is based on credit losses expected to arise over the life of the asset.
 The Bank recognizes a loss allowance at an amount equal to 12-month ECL for those financial instruments that have not yet seen a significant increase in credit risk since origination, and lifetime ECL once there has been a significant increase in credit risk.
 The Bank assesses at each reporting date, whether credit risk has increased significantly by comparing the risk of default as at the reporting date, with the risk of default as at the date of initial recognition.
 The ECLs for debt instruments measured at FVOCI do not reduce the carrying amount of these financial assets in the Consolidated Statements of Financial Position, which remains at fair value.
 Instead, an amount equal to the allowance is recognized in OCI as an accumulated impairment amount, with a corresponding charge to profit or loss.
 The accumulated loss recognized in OCI is recycled to the profit and loss upon derecognition of the assets.
-ECL recognized as at December 31, 2024 was nil (December 31, 2023 - nil).
+ECL recognized as at March 31, 2025 was nil (December 31, 2024 - nil).